How to Make Charts in PowerPoint: Complete Guide for Consultants

 1. Match chart type to message — Bar for comparison, line for trends, pie for simple composition, waterfall for variance

-3. Format for readability — 20pt minimum fonts, remove gridlines, avoid 3D effects
+2. Format for readability — 20pt minimum fonts, remove gridlines, avoid 3D effects, use consistent colors

 The goal of any chart is to make data obvious at a glance.
 If your audience needs more than five seconds to understand the point, simplify the chart or choose a different type.